 We offer classes in glassblowing, flameworking, beadmaking, and sandblasting for ages 16+, and encourage our students to further their exploration of glass as form of creative expression.

 Artists work independently out of our studio on their own individual projects and businesses.
-If you have a project and you need a glass artist to work with us, get in touch and we will do our best to connect you with someone who can help.
+If you have a project and you need a glass artist to work with us, please see our Commissions and Custom Work page.

 We support all kinds of community-building activities in the studio including slide shows, social events, member meet-ups, fundraisers and more.